gnieboer/tsp-redesign/pages/for-beneficiary-participants/being-a-beneficiary-participant.md

 ## Learn how to inform us of a participant’s death

-For your beneficiaries to receive your account balance after your death, they (or their representatives) must complete _[Information Relating to Deceased Participant](javascript:void(0)),_ Form TSP-17, and submit it with a copy of the certified death certificate.
+For your beneficiaries to receive your account balance after your death, they (or their representatives) must complete Form TSP-17, _[Information Relating to Deceased Participant]({{ site.baseurl }}/forms/tsp-17.pdf),_, and submit it with a copy of the certified death certificate.
 Once we process the information and determine the beneficiaries for your account, we’ll contact them with additional information and instructions.

 Your beneficiary(ies) will receive death benefit payments **directly** from your beneficiary participant account.
 These payments cannot be transferred or rolled over into an IRA or eligible employer plan, and will be fully taxable in the year your beneficiary(ies) receive it.
 Your beneficiaries will not owe taxes on Roth contributions, qualified earnings on Roth contributions, and tax-exempt contributions in the account.